A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Background

 The evolution of a quantum system is described by a unitary transformation.
 In quantum computing, it is usually called a quantum gate.
 A quantum gate has a unique unitary matrix representation in a predefined orthonormal basis.
 Fig.~\ref{fig:gates} shows several such examples.
 The state after applying a specific transformation can be obtained by multiplying the corresponding unitary matrix and the vector that represents the input quantum state.
 For example, the output state resulted from applying a Hadamard gate to an input state $\left[{\alpha _0}, {\alpha _1}\right]^\intercal$ is calculated as follows

 More generally, an $n$-qubit quantum gate is represented as a $2^n\times 2^n$-dimensional unitary transformation matrix.

 A quantum circuit consists of a set of qubits and a sequence of elementary quantum gates.
-Given an input state to the qubits involved, the quantum gates in a quantum circuit are applied to the input state in a sequential manner.
-Clearly, a quantum circuit describes a quantum functionality and is also represented as a $2^n\times 2^n$-dimensional unitary transformation matrix.
+Given an input state to the qubits involved, the quantum gates in a quantum circuit will be applied to the input state in a sequential manner.
+The functionality of an $n$-qubit quantum circuit can also be described by a $2^n\times 2^n$-dimensional unitary transformation matrix.